As E-Scooters Roll Into American Cities, So Do Safety Concerns

 "Technology and disruption — when they enter the sector of transportation, [they're] also entering the sector of public health.
 So it becomes a different ballgame, and we need to make sure that we're doing it safely," Juillard says.

 California has welcomed e-scooters — even changing the law so adult riders don't have to wear helmets.
-Whereas other places, like the city of Seattle, are so concerned about injures that they're not allowing e-scooters at all.
+Whereas other places, like Seattle, are so concerned about injures that they're not allowing e-scooters at all.

-As a trauma surgeon, Catherine Juillard has seen the dangers.
+As a trauma surgeon, Juillard has seen the dangers.
 But she also sees the potential — because San Francisco is a city dealing with a lot of car traffic.
 And so is Portland.

-"We're going to have many more thousands of jobs, many more thousands of residents — we're not going to be building many more thousands of streets," says John Brady, spokesperson for Portland's Bureau of Transportation.
+"We're going to have many more thousands of jobs, many more thousands of residents — we're not going to be building many more thousands of streets," says John Brady, spokesman for the Portland Bureau of Transportation.

 To continue to have a city that works — that moves — Portland wants to welcome innovation.
 Knowing you can just hop on a scooter for a few bucks might encourage more people to leave their cars at home.
 But Portland wants to make sure these innovations meet all of the city's transportation goals: moving people efficiently, cutting emissions, and making each trip as safe as possible.

-"If at the same time we're seeing a rise in injuries, but we also see that people are getting out of their car, and potentially helping to relieve congestion, is that a trade-off from a public agency standpoint that we think is a good one?
+"If at the same time we're seeing a rise in injuries, but we also see that people are getting out of their car and potentially helping to relieve congestion, is that a trade-off from a public agency standpoint that we think is a good one?
 I don't know.
 And we don't know yet," Brady says.

-Portland, of course, does not want a rise in injuries — they're handing out free helmets, and doing a public education campaign.
+Portland, of course, does not want a rise in injuries — they're handing out free helmets and conducting a public education campaign.
 Brady says the city has given out about 500 helmets (the city currently has 2,000 scooters on the street.)
 And the scooter companies are working on distributing free helmets across the country — both directly on the streets in the cities they serve, and through mail-in programs.
-Bird scooter company reports distributing over 50,000 helmets, and Lime (which also offers dockless bikes) reports having distributed tens of thousands of helmets.
+Bird scooter company reports distributing more than 50,000 helmets, and Lime (which also offers dockless bikes) reports having distributed tens of thousands of helmets.

 But you only have to look at the scooters zipping by in the street to see that this is a big change in how people move around in a city.
 Cars and scooters are still learning how to be around each other, and not many people are wearing helmets.
 Cities and physicians will get a better sense of scooter dangers as the data come in over the next few months.

 In the meantime, scoot safely.
-Or, you could always walk.
+Or you could always walk.